The day I gave up on my job, I cried.

 The Magpie Garden is a story of hope and what can happen when you dare to believe.
 So, when it was finished, I crossed my fingers and entered two competitions.
 It was shortlisted in the Mslexia Children’s Novel Competition, and runner-up in The Bath Children’s Novel Award.

 As Bath Novel Award sponsors, Cornerstones present the runner-up prize.
 It felt so good to receive this from the people who’d encouraged me all those years ago.
-It felt even better to meet the junior judge who’d championed my entry (the Bath shortlist is picked by a panel of child readers).
+It felt even better to meet the junior judge who’d championed my entry.
 Every time I stop and think that there are children out there who’ve read and loved my story, a huge smile spreads over my face.

 Supported by the Bath Novel team, I sent out The Magpie Garden.
 The response was way beyond anything I’d dared to believe.
 I talked to agents.
 Pinched myself as they said lovely things about my story.
 And eventually, on a cloudy day in April, I accepted an offer of representation – from Polly Nolan at Greenhouse.